Key Points

 The Benefits of Attribute Data

 Attribute data is very easy to collect.
-It is also useful in being able to easily communicate complicated concepts into things that are easily manageable.
+It is also useful in being able to easily communicate complicated concepts into easily manageable things.

 How to Present Attribute Data